mroobert/larvis/README.md

-# Variation of a poker game
+# Larvis - variation of a poker game

 Cards: